zenomt/webid-auth-nginx/README.md

 ### Work in Progress

-The server is currently incomplete: `acl:agentGroup` currently only reads locally from locations in the configuration file;
-[WebID Authorization Protocol][zenomt-auth] support is planned but not yet available.
+The server is currently incomplete: [WebID Authorization Protocol][zenomt-auth] support is planned but not yet available.
 See [TODO](TODO.md) for more information.

 ### Dependencies